Tvoi glaza: Music video

 The main idea of the video is that a man and a woman often find themselves in situations where they think that they are from different planets.
 The video is dedicated to people who met, fell in love, but could not understand each other.

-This is the most viewed video clip of the singer with more than 160 million views.
+This is the most viewed video clip of the singer with more than 189 million views on YouTube in 2024.

 Commercial performance

 The song was a commercial success.
 For 5 weeks "Tvoi glaza" held the lead in the iTunes chart of the CIS countries.
 According to InterMedia, the song became the sixth best-selling in the Russian iTunes for 2017.
 The song also became the most listened to on Yandex.Music service in 2017.

-It topped the airplay charts of Russia, as well as the CIS.
+The song reached 2nd place in the CIS and 3rd place in Russian airplay charts.
 The single was certified platinum in Russia with total sales of over 200,000 copies.

 Awards and nominations

 The song was nominated for several awards as Song of the year, including the Muz-TV Music Awards, RU.TV Music Awards and Realnaya premiya MusicBox.
 It received a Golden Gramophone Award and was recognized as the most rotated song in Russia at the awards TopHit Music Awards 2018.